zev4l/zev4l/README.md

 ## 📙 About me

-Master's student @ IST.
+Backend Developer @ [Sky](https://www.sky.com/), Master's student @ [IST](https://tecnico.ulisboa.pt/en/).

 Interested in cybersecurity, algorithms, distributed systems, machine learning and general backend development.
 <br>
 This is where a good half of my projects end up, for posterity.
-* ⚙️ Currently learning: C++, Vue.JS, Flutter + Dart
+* ⚙️ Currently learning: Rust, and (mainly) Go.

 <details>
 <summary>🛠 Technology I use</summary>